 The Oudemeul is a franchise restaurant and coffee shop located next to the tasting room they make a great pizza, breakfast or cup of coffee.
 We often go there with our dog and there is a lot of space for the kids to play.

 How to Get to the Breedekloof Wine Route?

 From Cape Town, take the N1, drive past Paarl, through the Huguenot Tunnel.
 Turn right to Rawsonville on the R101.
 The scenic route is over the Du Toitskloof Pass instead of through the Huguenot Tunnel.

 Nice weather (hot) in summer, November to March.
 Harvest season from late February until April.
 Very rainy from May to late August.

-Goudini Spa, the Brandvlei Dam for fishing and kiteboarding, the beautiful Bainskloof Pass, several one day hikes, mountain bike trails, camp sites, rivers for trout fishing.
+- Bainskloof Pass, has several spectacular one-day hikes, mountain bike trails, campsites, rivers for trout fishing.

 There are many nice accommodation options, guest houses, B&Bs, self-catering options and camping facilities are all on offer.